Imran4424/Machine-Learning-Models/README.md

 At the same time we also have points outside epsilon-insensitive tube and for them we do care about the error.
 The error will be measured as the distance between that point and the tube itself.

-The point outside the epsilon-insensitive tube are dictating what the tube will look like
+The point outside the epsilon-insensitive tube are dictating what the tube will look like, how the tube will be positioned

 ### Decision Tree